canonical/k8s-snap/docs/src/snap/howto/compliance/cis-compliance.md

 EOL'
 ```

-Restart etcd
+Restart etcd:

 ```
 sudo systemctl restart etcd.service
 ```

-#### Verify etcd cluster is setup
+### Verify etcd cluster is running correctly

-If you want to verify your configuration is valid you can send a verbose https
+To verify the configuration is valid you can send a verbose https
-request to the etcd server.
+request to the etcd server:

 ```
 curl --cacert ca-cert.pem --cert ./client-cert.pem \
 --key ./client-key.pem -L https://127.0.0.1:2379/version -v
 ```

-## Canonical Kubernetes setup
+## Install Canonical Kubernetes

-Canonical Kubernetes is delivered as a snap (https://snapcraft.io/k8s).
+Canonical Kubernetes is delivered as a snap.

 ### Control plane and worker node